YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Second, be precise about what happened.
 Tell your clinic which day after surgery it happened, the dose or strength, how often you used it, and whether you also smoked or vaped.
 One low-dose pouch on day 12 is not the same situation as repeated high-dose nicotine during the first few days.

 Third, return to the basics.
 Follow the washing schedule, avoid forceful scab removal, and keep the scalp clean without overhandling it.
-If you are unsure about the correct pressure, the guide on washing after a hair transplant explains why water, shampoo, friction, towel pressure, and scab removal do not all become safe at the same time.
+If you are unsure about the correct pressure, For washing after a hair transplant, water, shampoo, friction, towel pressure, and scab removal do not all become safe at the same time.

 This decision should not be improvised after surgery.
 If you are strongly dependent on nicotine, a sudden stop can create anxiety, poor sleep, irritability, and stress.
 Those reactions can also disturb recovery.
 Continuing nicotine freely is not a clean solution either.